Skip to main content

 Alexandra Boscacci, Bernadette Boscacci, Ellen Clark, Katherine Cornwall and Naomi Smith

-Kathy Cornwall, Psychedelica, 2023, Acrylic, driftwood and polymer clay, 9 x 40 x 20cm.
+Katherine Cornwall, Psychedelica, 2023, Acrylic, driftwood and polymer clay, 9 x 40 x 20cm.
 Photograph: Amanda Galea.

 Florae II is a group exhibition featuring artworks across diverse media, created in response to native plants and the endemic plant communities of the wet and dry tropics of North Queensland.

-The artists collectively share concern for humanity’s growing disconnection from the natural world and with Florae II, aim to propagate a richer appreciation of native flora to encourage greater connection between the people and the environment.
+The artists collectively share concern for humanity’s growing disconnection from the natural world and with Florae II, aim to propagate a richer appreciation of native flora to encourage greater connection between people and the environment.

 The five artists each present their unique perspectives on plants growing in some of these urban, liminal and wild spaces, and their artworks are presented as a an organic installation.